martinjackson/react-router-menu-example/README.md

 Runs the app in the development mode with every source file save being hot-loaded into the Browser

-All three of these items are run in parallel:
+The builds back-end and front-end; both are run in parallel and both source directories are watched for changes.

 - **"build:front-end"**:
    runs webpack-dev-server on Port 8080